SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 ## Standalone Usage

-The package comes with several helper functions and classes to collect resource usage of CPU, memory, GPU, disk and network at the process level, and at the system level as well.
+The package includes several helper functions and classes for collecting resource usage data on CPU, memory, GPU, disk, and network at both the process and system level.

 The highest level of abstraction is the `ResourceTracker` class, which spawns or forks descendant process(es) for the data collection, so not blocking your